danfuzz/samizdat/doc/library-guide/Box.md

 The `Box` module provides the generic functions of the `Box` protocol, as well as related constructors and constants.

+The `Box` protocol is defined in a `proto.` module as one would expect.
+However, as a special case, the `Box` generics are also exported to the global variable environment.
+This is because they are so commonly used (sometimes overtly, and sometimes "behind the scenes").

 <br><br>
 ### Generic Function Definitions: `Box` protocol